NilavathaniAP/MyProjects/README.md

 ### Projects 🚀

-One of the projects in this repository involves **supply chain management**.
+One of the projects in this repository involves operational techniques for **supply chain management**.
 It is an extract from my research and showcases my work in optimizing and analyzing supply chain processes.
 It's still under process but currently completed 1/3rd of it.
 Do check it out!

 ### Contact 📫